-The completion of the Southeast Bellarine Coast Coastal and Marine Management Plan coincides with the delivery by the DELWP Distinctive Area and Landscape legislation.
+The completion of the Southeast Bellarine Coast (4W-Collendina) Coastal and Marine Management Plan coincides with the delivery by the Department of Environment, Land, Water and Planning Distinctive Area and Landscape legislation.
 The Victorian Government has legislated to protect and enhance Victoria's distinctive areas and landscapes, so they can be enjoyed by current and future generations.
 Parts of the City of Greater Geelong and all the Borough of Queenscliffe, which together constitute the Bellarine Peninsula, were declared a distinctive area and landscape under section 46AO of the Planning and Environment Act 1987 (the Act).

-The Bellarine Peninsula Distinctive Area and Landscapes Statement of Planning Policy (draft) aims to conserve and enhance the significant landscapes, environment, biodiversity and cultural heritage of the region.
+The Bellarine Peninsula Distinctive Area and Landscapes Statement of Planning Policy (2022) aims to conserve and enhance the significant landscapes, environment, biodiversity and cultural heritage of the region.
 It sets a 50-year vision that identifies the values, priorities and preferences of the Victorian community in relation to the distinctive attributes of the declared area, including preferences for future land use, protection and development.
 Importantly, the planning policy also includes protected settlement boundaries to help assure local communities about the direction of future growth of settlements in the declared area.
 Objective Three is 'To conserve and enhance the significant biodiversity, ecological and environmental values of the declared area.'

-The entire Bellarine Peninsula Southern Coast (including 4W-Collendina) has been proposed as a State Significant landscape.
-In addition, the remaining green-break area is listed as a regionally significant landscape, as well as a biodiversity connection.
-Ocean Grove, Point Lonsdale and Queenscliff are located adjacent to State Significant landscape, and close to areas of Wadawurrung living cultural heritage and areas of high biodiversity value.
+The remaining green-break area is listed as a regionally significant landscape, as well as a biodiversity connection.
+Ocean Grove and Point Lonsdale are located adjacent to this State Significant landscape, and close to areas of Wadawurrung living cultural heritage and areas of high biodiversity value.
 As such, they should be protected from urban encroachment.
 Protected settlement boundaries are now being implemented for both Ocean Grove and Point Lonsdale townships to restrict development and encroachment.